 Finds Liaison Officer for the North East (of England), Portable Antiquities Scheme

 My research interests fall within two broad themes: frontier studies; the collapse of complex societies.
 In practice, this has led to my specialization of the transition of Roman frontiers in late antiquity, notably Hadrian's Wall.
-My research makes use of archaeological remains of built structures and small finds to provide a social interpretation of the material record.
+My research makes use of landscape analysis and archaeological remains of built structures and small finds to provide a social interpretation of the material record.

 I also have continued interest in small finds, particularly those of the Roman, Early Medieval, and Medieval periods.